Stats/ML and also DSP in Julia.

 Statistics, probability and data analysis

 Hayden Klok and Yoni Nazarathy are writing a free Julia Statistics textbook which seems a thorough introduction to statistics as well as Julia, albeit statistics in a classical frame that won’t be fashionable with either your learning theory or Bayesian types.

-A good starting point for doing stuff is JuliaStats which organisation produces many statistics megapackages, for kernel density estimates, generalised linear models etc. Install them all using Statskit:
+A good starting point for doing stuff is JuliaStats which organisation produces many statistics megapackages, for kernel density estimates, generalised linear models, loess etc. Install them all using Statskit:

 The workhorse data structure of statistics.

 Data frames are provided by DataFrames.jl.

 There are some older ones you might encounter such as DataTables.jl which are subtly incompatible in tedious ways which these days we can ignore.
 Legacy compatability is provided by IterableTables.jl to translate where needed between these and many more useful other data sources.

 using RDatasets iris = dataset("datasets", "iris") neuro = dataset("boot", "neuro")